ReceiptToSheet

 For most Google Sheets users: ReceiptToSheet.

-It's the only option that combines native Sheets sync and zero setup friction — no app download, no account friction, no Zapier.
-Connect your Sheet, scan your receipts, done.
+It's the only option that combines native Sheets sync with zero setup friction.
+No app download.
+No Zapier.
+Connect your Sheet, scan, done.

 Use ReceiptToSheet if your expense tracking already lives in Google Sheets, or you want it to.
-Also the right choice if you're on Android (no native app alternatives with real Sheets sync), or if you want to avoid adding another app to your phone.
+Also the right choice on Android (no native app alternatives with real Sheets sync), or if you don't want another app on your phone.

-Use Sheetify if you're on iOS and strongly prefer a native app experience over a PWA.
-The $9.99/month no-free-tier pricing is steep for what it does, but if the native app feel matters enough to pay for it, Sheetify is the only viable alternative with genuine Sheets integration.
+Use Sheetify if you're on iOS and strongly prefer a native app over a PWA.
+The $9.99/month no-free-tier pricing is steep, but if the native feel matters enough to pay for it, Sheetify is the only viable alternative with genuine Sheets integration.

-Use SparkReceipt if Google Sheets is not your primary expense tool, or if email receipt forwarding is critical for your workflow.
-SparkReceipt's own expense dashboard is well-designed, and at $6.58/month for unlimited scans, the value is excellent — as long as you don't need data automatically in Sheets.
+Use SparkReceipt if Google Sheets isn't your primary expense tool, or if email receipt forwarding is critical for your workflow.
+Pro at $6.58/month covers 50 scans; Elite at $9.08/month gives unlimited scans plus line-item categorization.
+Just don't expect data automatically in Sheets.

-Use Foreceipt if you have low receipt volume, want the most generous free tier on the market, or need to submit formatted expense reports (PDF/Excel) for reimbursement.
-Its drive integration is image storage, not data sync, but for record-keeping and expense reporting inside its own dashboard, it's a solid free tool.
+Use Foreceipt if you have low receipt volume, want the most generous free tier, or need formatted expense reports (PDF/Excel) for reimbursement.
+The Drive integration is image storage, not data sync — but for record-keeping inside Foreceipt's own dashboard, it's a solid free tool.

 Ready to stop exporting CSVs?